Semi-Supervised Learning: the Case When Unlabeled Data is Equally Useful

 There is one important class of loss function which is not covered in the above lemma, namely the $0-1$ function.
 This loss function is mostly used in classification problems where the alphabet $\mathcal Y$ is a finite set, defined as

+We will establish a similar result for the $0-1$ loss under the following assumption. \begin{condition}(Massart noise condition) Given the density function $p_{\theta}(x, y)$, we assume that for all $\theta\in \Lambda$ and all $x\in\mathcal X$ there exists some $y$ (depending on $x$) and $1<a<\infty$ so that

+for any $y'\neq y$. \end{condition} The above condition is often called \textit{Massart noise condition} (see \cite{massart_risk_2006}), which is a specialization of the condition proposed in \cite{tsybakov_optimal_2004} and \cite{mammen_smooth_1999}.
+Intuitively, it means that given any feature vector $x$, it is ``easy" to determine the label with the highest likelihood, by requiring that the ratio of any two likelihood functions is at least some value strictly larger than $1$.

-The following lemma shows that the same result holds with one additional assumptions on the distribution $p_{\theta}(y|x)$ . \begin{lemma}[Upper bound on risk for $0-1$ loss] Assume that $\ell(w(x),y)$ is the $0-1$ loss function defined in (\ref{eq:01loss}) where $\mathcal Y$ is a finite set.
+The following lemma shows that the same result holds with this additional assumptions on the distribution $p_{\theta}(y|x)$ . \begin{lemma}[Upper bound on risk for $0-1$ loss] Assume that $\ell(w(x),y)$ is the $0-1$ loss function defined in (\ref{eq:01loss}) where $\mathcal Y$ is a finite set.